 Solutions for improving metal waste separation: a competition

 In the Circularity to the Circular Economy competition, Syklo is searching for a solution to advance metal waste separation and to obtain purer metal fractions from waste of different qualities.
 The competition is carried out by the LIKE circular economy cluster coordinated by BusinessOulu.
-The competition aims to improve the ability of small and medium-sized companies to gain visibility for their new circular economy solutions and thus boost their ability to compete in the growing market.
+The competition aims to improve the ability of small and medium-sized companies to gain visibility for their new circular economy solutions and thus boost their abilities to compete in the growing market.

 The circular economy cluster also aims to introduce scalable circular economy solutions that deliver emission reductions to the sector.